 What is a Helpdesk?

 A Helpdesk or service desk is a one-stop point of contact which provides centralized information and support management service to handle a company’s internal or external queries.
-A helpdesk software solution enables the companies to resolve customer grievances faster and efficiently by simply automating complaint resolution process with ticket management.
+A helpdesk software solution enables the companies to resolve customer grievances faster and efficiently by simply automating complaint resolution process with ticket management system.

 History of Helpdesk Management System